School Holidays: 6 Driving Tips for Stress-Free Travels

-Half term is almost here, and if you’re planning on packing up the car and taking the family away for the week, you’ll need to be prepared for every possible eventuality.
+With the school holidays upon us, and if you’re planning on packing up the car and taking the family away, you’ll need to be prepared for every possible eventuality.
 If something is going to go wrong with your motor, it’ll probably be when it’s full of kids, you’re lost somewhere and it’s just started raining!

 1. Check your car before you leave